dunk2k/Gallaya/README.md

 Angle modded, Z would've remained in left first finger centre column position with Q in the "worst position" had angle mod been strictly adhered too.
 As Z is the least used character in English, it's position was swapped with Q.

-Also included Angle Mod for ISO form factors, as a homage to Colemak-DH and for fellow UK English users (what what).
+Also included Angle Mod for ISO form factors, as a homage to Colemak-DH and for fellow UK English users.

 **Matrix:**
 ![gallaya](images/gallaya.png)